CARIBBEAN AMERICAN HERITAGE MONTH USA

 President George W. Bush on June 5, 2006, in response to the Bill passed by The Congress, issued a Proclamation declaring the month of June to be National Caribbean American Heritage Month in recognition of the significant contributions made, to the USA, by people of Caribbean heritage.
 Subsequently, a Proclamation is issued each year by the current President in celebration of the anniversary.

 In conjunction with the Caribbean American Exhibition and Festival we produce the Expressions Caribbean American Magazine which contains articles of information and interest, along with a bird’s eye view of the Caribbean region, people and culture.
-These serve to make the magazine a source of reference thereby giving year-long exposure to the businesses that have placed advertisements in it.
+These serve to make the magazine a source of reference thereby giving full exposure to the businesses that have placed advertisements in it.
+The magazine will also be available online all year-long.

-In 2015 The Caribbean American Heritage Awards and Recognitions was introduced to recognize local individuals who have made significant or meaningful contributions to the wellbeing of their community.
+In 2015 Unique CAHM and Culture Awards Banquet and Gala was introduced to recognize local individuals who have made significant or meaningful contributions to the wellbeing of their community.
 These individuals are nominated by the public and chosen by a Selection Committee.